-Zedekiah: ” Sometimes flying across the vast high desert flatlands I find the occasional lush green riverbeds covered in bull rush and other plants that grow alongside the rivers, streams and creeks.
-I really love how the colors around the still wet riverbeds are bright green with life compared to the drying lands surrounding them.
-In ancient times, the First Nations tribes depended on these small rivers as both pathways and sources for water and edible plants, plus building materials with the bull rushes and other brush that grew along the fertile riverbanks.”
+Zedekiah: ” Sometimes flying across the vast high desert flatlands I find the occasional lush green riverbeds covered in bullrush and other plants that grow alongside the rivers, streams, and creeks.
+I really love how the colors around the still-wet riverbeds are bright green with life compared to the drying lands surrounding them.
+In ancient times, the First Nations tribes depended on these small rivers as both pathways and sources for water and edible plants, plus building materials with the bullrushes and other brush that grew along the fertile riverbanks.”

-Continuing south, Kanab Creek crosses the Kaibab – Paiute Reservation onto the Kanab Plateau and begins to grow wider and cut a deeper canyon as it joins with multiple small rivers, creeks and washes to finally reach Burnt Canyon Point.
+In this image, where the other small rivers come together in the top center of the image is Nagles Crossing, used to drive cattle and other critters across the Kanab Creek.
+Continuing south, Kanab Creek crosses the Kaibab – Paiute Reservation onto the Kanab Plateau and begins to grow wider and cut a deeper canyon as it joins with multiple small rivers, creeks, and washes to finally reach Burnt Canyon Point.

-From here the river runs deeper into a much wider canyon and finally it crosses below Gunsight Point on the east side and Bullrush Point on the west side.
+From here the river runs deeper into a much wider canyon and finally, it crosses below Gunsight Point on the east side and Bullrush Point on the west side.
 Here it joins the numerous deepening canyons that eventually become the Grand Canyon.
-At long last it flows into the venerable Colorado river after a journey of almost 100 miles.
+At long last, it flows into the venerable Colorado River after a journey of almost 100 miles.